Anthropologist

-An anthropologist is a scientist engaged in the practice of anthropology.
+An anthropologist is a social scientist engaged in the practice of anthropology.
 Anthropologists study aspects of humans within past and present societies.
+Anthropologists are trying to understand the "big picture" of what it means to be human for a group of people in the world.
 Social anthropology, cultural anthropology and philosophical anthropology study the norms, values, and general behavior of societies.
-Linguistic anthropology studies how language affects social life, while economic anthropology studies human economic behavior.
+Linguistic anthropology studies how language affects social life and is closely related to Sociolinguistics, while economic anthropology studies human economic behavior.
 Biological (physical), forensic, and medical anthropology study the biology and evolution of humans and their primate relatives, the application of biological anthropology in a legal setting, and the study of diseases and their impacts on humans over time, respectively.

 Education

 Anthropologists usually cover a breadth of topics within anthropology in their undergraduate education and then proceed to specialize in topics of their own choice at the graduate level.
 In some universities, a qualifying exam serves to test both the breadth and depth of a student's understanding of anthropology; the students who pass are permitted to work on a doctoral dissertation.

 Anthropologists typically hold graduate degrees, either doctorates or master's degrees.
 Not holding an advanced degree is rare in the field.
 Some anthropologists hold undergraduate degrees in other fields than anthropology and graduate degrees in anthropology.